mui/material-ui/docs/pages/blog/2023-mui-values.md

 Kicking off, everyone was invited to answer 10 questions via an asynchronous survey.

-The purpose of this portion was to get a picture of how the existing values were being perceived and action throughout the company on a day today.
+The purpose of this portion was to get a picture of how the existing values were being perceived and actioned throughout the company on a day to day.
 It was also to give people an opportunity to express what they felt may be *missing* and important to include for our future success.

 We asked people to reflect on how accurately they felt each value described our internal culture; what they felt our company cared deeply about and why; what is utterly unique about us as a team; and more. 🤔💭